 In January 2018, we commenced a Phase 2, open-label, multi-center international clinical trial to evaluate MCLA-128 in two MBC populations including HER2-positive MBC patients and hormone receptor positive/HER2-low MBC patients.
-The MCLA-128 Phase 2 clinical trial is expected to enroll approximately 120 patients in total across the United States and Europe.
-The first cohort, HER2- positive MBC patients who are progressing on anti-HER2 therapies including trastuzumab, pertuzumab and TDM-1, will receive MCLA-128 in combination with trastuzumab and chemotherapy.
+The MCLA-128 Phase 2 clinical trial is ongoing and expected to enroll approximately 120 patients in total across the United States and Europe.
+The first cohort, HER2-positive MBC patients who are progressing on anti-HER2 therapies including trastuzumab, pertuzumab and TDM-1, will receive MCLA-128 in combination with trastuzumab and chemotherapy.
 The second cohort, MBC patients with confirmed hormone receptor positive status and HER2-low (immuno-histo-chemistry (IHC) HER2 1+ or 2+ and fluorescent in-situ hybridization (FISH) negative for HER2 amplification) who are progressing on hormone therapies and CDK4/6 inhibitors, will receive MCLA-128 in combination with endocrine therapy.
 The primary endpoint for both cohorts is the clinical benefit rate at 24 weeks.
+We plan to provide an update on the Phase 2 clinical trial in the second half of 2019.